 PerfMonCounterMinN The minimum value permitted for the specified performance counter.
 If the counter falls below this value, the connector pauses until the counter meets the limits again.

-PerfMonCounterMaxN The maximum value permitted for the specified performance counter.
+This parameter is optional but you should set a minimum value, maximum value (with counter.
 If the counter exceeds this value, the connector pauses until the counter meets the limits again.
+This parameter is optional but you should set a maximum value, minimum value (with